MischaPrinc/THM/holeycheese.md

 (Get-Content "C:\THM-Persistence-Lab\lsa\captured-credentials.log" | Where-Object { $_ -match 'PasswordChange' }).Count
 ```

-The log contains captured credential entries.
+The log contains 3 captured credential entries.
 The Password Filter API function `PasswordFilter()` receives the plaintext new password before a change is applied.
-If it returns true, the password is accepted regardless of policy.
+If it returns `TRUE`, the password is accepted regardless of policy.

 Check whether WDigest plaintext credential caching is enabled: